GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 minutes

 ### How to trigger
-Enter identity verification, and select Hybrid Handoff ('Use your phone to take photos').
-Click the `Back` link at the bottom of the next screen (Link Sent) and return to 'How would you like to add your ID?'.
-Click 'Send Link' again.
+On the Hybrid Handoff step, select `Send link`.
+Click the `Back` link at the bottom of the next screen (Link Sent) and return to the previous page.
+Click `Send link` again.
 Repeat until you become rate limited.
 ### UI effects
 The user will be presented with a flash error message every time they